adhiluphanna/deliciousrecipeh/content/post/258-easiest-way-to-make-quick-steam-crab.md

 ##### Steps to make Steam Crab 蒸螃蟹:

-1. Steam Crabs with pinch of salt &amp; gingers about 20 minutes
+1. Steam Crabs with pinch of salt & gingers about 20 minutes
-1. Remove from steamer add in cooking wine &amp; spring onion, ready to be served.
+1. Remove from steamer add in cooking wine & spring onion, ready to be served.

 Trump supporter! down load GUO MEDIA app!.
 It looks like you&#39;re using ArtStation from Europe.
 Would you like to change the currency to Euros (€)?
 It looks like you&#39;re using ArtStation from Great Britain.
 Would you like to change the currency to Pounds (£)?